Kasaragod district: Medieval period

 Kannada kingdoms focused on Kasaragod in the 16th century CE.
 The Vijayanagara empire attacked and annexed Kasaragod from the Kolathiri Raja with Nileshwaram as one of the capital in the 16th century.
 During the decline of the Vijayanagara empire, the administration of this area was vested with Ikkeri Nayakas.
 At the onset of collapse of the Vijayanagara empire, Venkappa Nayaka declared independence to Ikkery.
 Kumbla, Chandragiri, and Bekal are considered to be the chain of forts constructed or renovated by Shivappa Nayaka.

 The Chandragiri Fort is built on the southern bank of the estuary of Chandragiri River, just opposite to Kasaragod town.
 The Bekal Fort at Bekal, Pallikkara, which is situated in the midway between Kasaragod and Kanhangad, and is also largest fort in Kerala, was built in 1650 by Shivappa Nayaka of Keladi.

 Modern period

+Kasargod is famous for its ancient forts.